 - over-saturate rivers and estuaries with organic waste material to such an extent that marshes and reeds are no longer effective water cleansers.

-It is for time for us to re-think our relationship with nature.
-Unless we find and implement cleaner methods of production, agriculture, waste disposal, transport… the list goes on, our resource base will continue to deteriorate.
-Let us know how you feel about these issues and what should be done by raising your voice on our Twitter Page.
+It is time for us to re-think our relationship with nature.
+Unless we find and implement sustainable methods of production, agriculture, waste disposal, transport… the list goes on, our resource base will continue to deteriorate.